 The editing area is similar to what can be found in other tools with one read-only column for the source text and one column for the editable target text.
 In addition, there is one column to the left for segment numbering and repetition indication:

 In this case, segments 3 and 4 are repetitions in the project as indicated by the down arrow.
 In segment 4, the user has indicated that this segment should not be auto-propagated with repetition by clicking on the arrow.
-It is indicated by a strike over the said arrow.
+It is indicated by a crossed arrow.

 And an additional column to the right for segments status information and QA notifications:

-For example, in the screenshot above, the top segment is in translation and suffers from a critical error (red triangle) while the second segment is already at the editing stage and has a QA warning.
-For both segments, the content came from a 102% match from the TM.
+For example, in the screenshot above, the top segment is in translation and has a critical error (red triangle) while the second segment is already at the editing stage and has a QA warning.
+102% matches were inserted in both segments from the TM.

 Comments to segments are indicated by a text bubble in the source segment: